 Why should I worry about Chlamydia?

 It takes only one unsafe sexual contact to catch Chlamydia.
 If you are sexually active, you should be equipped with the basic information on Chlamydia.
 Why is it a big deal?
-Maybe you think it is just a rash or that since it is curable, you can always get the treatment.
+Maybe you think it is just a rash or that since it is curable, but you can always get the treatment.
 Here is the seriousness of this matter:

-Chlamydia has a slow growing appearance.
+Chlamydia has a slow-growing appearance.
 The problem is that in the initial stages, you may not find any obvious symptoms.
 By the time outward symptoms appear, it may already have caused enough damage to be repaired.
 Moreover, there are cases where men and women despite being infected by Chlamydia, do not show any symptoms and remain unaware of its presence.
 This is the worst case scenario.